Moving to a different country thousands of miles away from your home can be hard, but it is worth every mile when it comes to chasing your dream.

 Life is very short and you never know what will happen tomorrow, so why not make the best out of every possible opportunity?
 Would you rather chase your dream or be full of regret?
 I chose the former.

 Looking for more on sport courses at Cardiff Met?
-Check out more student blogs or watch the video below
+Check out more student blogs or find out more about Adhithi’s story in the video below